b-aaz/nukde/README.md

 # Nukde
-A Desktop environment brought to life by the [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) toolkit and written in C
+A Desktop environment brought to life by the [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) toolkit and written in C .

 # Why ?
-I was tired with the state of bloated toolkits and the desktop environments based on them .
+I was tired with bloated toolkits and the desktop environments based on them .
 So i decided to start writing my own in my free time .

-The goal of this project is to make a DE witch is simple, fast, modular, minimal and easily configurable; Also witch is respectful to the UNIX ideas but with modern looks .
+The goal of this project is to make a desktop environment witch is first respectful of the UNIX philosophy and second has nice looks and useful features .
 I also want to try doing things in new ways that may not be with total adherence with the classic desktop metaphor .